What is Biliary Atresia?

 Although digestion may return to normal after surgery, extra vitamins or MCT oil may be needed.

 Complications right after surgery are low.
 Most problems that develop are due to progression of the liver disease.

 - After the Kasai procedure, it is common to get an infection in the bile ducts.
-This is usually treated using intravenous antibiotics.
-Treatment may continue with oral antibiotics.
+This is treated with intravenous antibiotics.
+Treatment may continue with antibiotics taken by mouth.

 - Jaundice or itching may occur.
-These can often be treated successfully with medications such as cholestyramine and ursodeoxycholic acid (for itching).
+These can often be treated successfully with medications such as ursodeoxycholic acid.

 - Many patients with cirrhosis have changes in blood flow through the liver and intestines.
-These changes may produce problems such as easy bruising of the skin, nosebleeds, retention of body fluid and enlarged veins (varices) in the stomach and esophagus.
+These changes may cause problems such as easy bruising of the skin, nosebleeds, retention of body fluid and enlarged veins (varices) in the stomach and esophagus.

-Increased pressure in these veins can cause a sudden and large amount of bleeding in the stomach and intestines.
-Although this can be a very serious complication, with prompt and experienced medical care, bleeding can usually be stopped.
-Sometimes that requires specialized procedures in which a hardening (sclerosing) agent is injected into the abnormal vessels.
+Increased pressure in these veins can cause sudden and large amount of bleeding in the stomach and intestines.
+This can be a serious complication.
+With quick and experienced medical care, bleeding can usually be stopped.
+Sometimes treatment needs specialized procedures in which a hardening (sclerosing) agent is injected into the abnormal vessels.

 - If retention of body fluid occurs, it can be treated with diuretics (medicine that helps remove excess water from the body).

 As the disease gets worse, other complications of cirrhosis may also occur.